What is a GMAT or GRE?

 What scores are Admissions looking for?

-Our class scores for GMAT have traditionally ranged anywhere from 600 up to 780.
-In the new GMAT Focus Edition test, this is roughly equivalent to a range of 565-785.
+Our class scores for GMAT range anywhere from 555 to 755.
+If you already hold a GMAT 10th Edition score, this is roughly equivalent to a range of 600 to 780.

 Does the Admissions committee have a preference over GMAT or GRE?

-We have no preference between GMAT and GRE, it will not have any impact on your application whether you choose to do GMAT or GRE, we look at them both equally.
+We have no preference between GMAT and GRE – it will not have any impact on your application whether you choose to do GMAT or GRE as we look at them both equally.
 Our advice here is to take practice tests for both GMAT and GRE to determine which best suits you.

 Practice the GMAT test with London Business School’s GMAT simulator.